What You Need to Know About AndroGel®

 These are just a few examples of the ongoing product liability battle between the thousands of men who claim AbbVie’s drug has caused them serious injuries.
 The manufacturer has been named the defendant in more than 4,000 cases as of June 2018.2

 Product Liability Compensation

 Product liability cases like these hold negligent product manufacturers accountable for causing serious injury to consumers.
-The attorneys at Farris, Riley & Pitt, LLP have many years of experience handling dangerous drug cases in Alabama.
+The Birmingham personal injury attorneys at Farris, Riley & Pitt, LLP have many years of experience handling dangerous drug cases in Alabama.
 If you or a family member were seriously injured while using a testosterone drug like AndroGel, you may be entitled to financial compensation.

 To find out if you have a case by calling (205) 324-1212 or filling out the form on our website for a FREE consultation.